iZeaoGamer/AquaNetwork/updates/dev/major.md

 - Will now state if the level and cost is at max level, instead of continously appearing a level you simply can't access, possibly due to the maximum of levels you can go to.

 - Fixed incorrect message bug when on the selecting a trap screen.
 It'd state already unlocked if you haven't unlocked it yet, and will do the same vice versa.

+- We've completely got rid of the old 1 minute, 1 second stuff for #👀・last-seen, and made a new API for it which should work a lot better.
+Alongside this, the restart time system has been completely rewritten to make it better.

+- This may look the same, but I've just made a few code improvements on the restart system.

+## Vanishing

+* We've completely rewritten Vanish time system.
+We've added short signatures, such as 1s for 1 second, 1m for 1 minute.

+## Other Changes
+* We've  made some changes to #👀・last-seen and other minor features, such as If a minute, second, hour, or day is at 1, it won't display the "s".
+As that's grammatical incorrect, and shouldn't be used all the time.
+This is now correct.